mako-framework/pixel-vips/README.md

 libvips is not bundled with this package and must be installed separately.

-The libvips package name varies between operating systems and distributions.
+> Note that the libvips package name varies between operating systems and distributions.
 The following are examples and may differ depending on your system and the version of libvips available.

 ### Debian / Ubuntu